South Carolina Fair Housing Act: An Overview

 A dark brown and gold gavel is pictured on a white desk, next to a gold balancing scale.

-Once a tenant files a formal complaint, the commission will investigate the claim and, if the claim is deemed justified, will recommend the matter for civil litigation.
+Once a resident files a formal complaint, the commission will investigate the claim and, if the claim is deemed justified, will recommend the matter for civil litigation.

-How Can South Carolina Landlords Avoid Housing Discrimination Complaints?
+How Can South Carolina Housing providers Avoid Discrimination Complaints?

-Here are some tips to help you avoid tenant discrimination issues when renting out your South Carolina rental property:
+Here are some tips to help you avoid resident discrimination issues when renting out your South Carolina rental property:

 Have Consistent Policies.

-However you treat one tenant should be the way you treat all tenants.
-For example, if you charge one tenant with a security deposit, you should apply the same policy to all your tenants.
+However you treat one resident should be the way you treat all tenants.
+For example, if you charge one resident with a security deposit, you should apply the same policy to all your tenants.

 Maintaining the same standards of practice for all will make sure everyone is treated equally.

-Keep a Cool Head in All Interactions With Your Tenant.
+Keep a Cool Head in All Interactions With Your resident.

-Be Mindful of What You Say to a Prospective Tenant.
+Be Mindful of What You Say to a Prospective resident.

-Vacancies are inevitable in the life of any landlord.
+Vacancies are inevitable.
 When a prospect comes looking, make sure you’re mindful of how you speak to them.
-Saying that there’s no vacancy, for instance, even if you’re joking, might create problems for you later on.
+Saying that there’s no vacancy, for instance, even if you’re joking, might create Fair Housing problems for you later on.

 Make Sure Your Screening Questions are Appropriate.

-As a landlord, you have no business asking certain questions to a potential tenant.
+You have no business asking certain questions to a potential resident.
 Examples include: Are you married?
 Are you of Asian origin?
 How many kids do you have?
 Are you disabled?
 Which religion do you profess?
 Are you Latino or Hispanic?
+These are all against Fair Housing.

 Create Proper Ads.

-The ads you create can also land you in legal trouble.
+The ads you create can also land you in legal trouble with Fair Housing.
 Avoid using certain phrases when drafting a lease agreement.
 Examples of phrases to avoid include: No Children, No Dogs Allowed, No Children Allowed, Singles Preferred and Christians Only.

 Hire a Property Management Company.

-Are you a new landlord not yet well acquainted with South Carolina landlord-tenant laws?
+Are you not yet well acquainted with South Carolina landlord-tenant laws?
 Or, are you an out-of-state investor looking to hire a local and reputable property management company?
 In any case, consider hiring AIM Real Estate Management.

 A smiling property manager in a black suit jacket and white dress shirt ushers two prospective tenants into a wooden paneled property for a tour.

-Our property management team can help you in all areas of being a landlord.
-We will market your property, conduct the tenant screening process, collect rent on time and keep your property legally compliant.
+Our property management team can help you in all areas of being a housing provider.
+We will market your property, conduct the resident screening process, collect rent on time and keep your property legally compliant with property insurance and Fair Housing.

-It’s essential for all South Carolina landlords to understand the South Carolina Fair Housing Act.
+It’s essential for all South Carolina housing providers to understand the South Carolina Housing Act.
 If you need expert help, partner with AIM Real Estate Management today.
 We are a quality property management company serving Hilton Head and the surrounding areas.

-We have the experience, knowledge, and resources to help you overcome any challenge you may currently be facing.
-We understand the protected classes under the Fair Housing Act and have extensive experience applying South Carolina law to property management.
+We have the experience, knowledge, and resources to help you overcome any challenge you may currently be facing with Fair Housing.
+We understand the protected classes under the Housing Act and have extensive experience applying South Carolina law to property management.

 Disclaimer: This blog should not be used as a substitute for legal advice from a licensed attorney in your state.
 Laws change, and this post might not be updated at the time of your reading.
 Please contact us for any questions you have in regards to this content or any other aspect of your property management needs.